18 Great Companion Flowers for Vegetables (Complete Guide)

 Your Flowers and Vegetables Want to Grow Together

-There are so many great reasons to grow flowers and vegetables together in your potager or vegetable garden.
+There are so many great reasons to companion plant flowers and vegetables together in your potager or vegetable garden.
 You’ll be adding beauty, attracting beneficial insects, increasing pollinator activity, enjoying edible flowers, and experiencing overall healthier plants as a result.

 I personally get excited thinking about what flowers and vegetables will look and perform well together, and I have so many ideas I hope to try this coming year.